lbovet/vertx-redisques/README.md

 -----------------

 There is no single point of control/failure.
 Just create many instances of RedisQuesVerticle, they will work together.
-If an instance dies, its queues will be took-over by other instances.
+If an instance dies, its queues will assigned to other instances.

 Dependencies
 ------------